svemoe/website/README.md

 The `markdown` files get converted to `html` using the file `template.html` as a template.

-The style is defined in a style sheet called `style.css`.
+The appearance of the website is defined in `style.css`.

+The `Makefile` contains the recipe for building the website from source.

 ## Build process

-I use a `Makefile` for building the website.
 The destination folder for building defaults to `./dst` but can be changed with the environment variable `DST_DIR`.

 The default target (`make all`) creates the destination folder